LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

 Main features:
 - view post feed and comments with different listing and sort types;
 - possibility to upvote and downvote (with configurable swipe actions);
-- community and user detail;
+- community and user detail (with custom sort types);
 - review your own posts and comments (created by you, bookmarked, liked/disliked);
 - inbox with replies, mentions and direct messages;
 - global search on Lemmy with different result types (all, posts, comments, user, communities);